Granville Township Fire and Emergency Medical Services

 The Granville Township Fire Department (GTFD), is operated by the Granville Township Board of Trustees.
 The GTFD serves Granville Township including the Village of Granville and Denison University.
 It also serves portions of McKean Township and Union Township under a contractual agreement.
 The Department is funded by Granville Township fire levies (4.8 mills) as well as contract fees from McKean and Union Townships.

-Casey Curtis is the Granville Township Fire Chief.
-He was appointed by the Township Trustees in August, 2016.
+Casey Curtis, a 20+ year career firefighter/paramedic, is the Granville Township Fire Chief.
 The GTFD is staffed with a combination of career, intermittently scheduled, and volunteer members.
 Paid staffing is scheduled to maintain four personnel on duty at all times, twenty-four hours a day.
-There are currently ten career firefighter/paramedics, sixteen intermittent firefighter/paramedics, and twenty-five volunteer firefighter/EMTs and paramedics.
-Two additional “peak time” positions (weekdays from 7:00 am to 7:00 pm) are covered by an additional 6-7 part-time firefighter/paramedics to support the peak time demands when volunteers are typically not available.
+There are currently ten career firefighter/paramedics, with three new full time career firefighters starting in January 2018, thanks to a three year SAFER grant, plus twenty four intermittent firefighter/paramedics, and ten volunteer firefighter/EMTs and paramedics.
+Two additional “peak time” positions (weekdays from 7:00 am to 7:00 pm) are covered by an additional 5-6 part-time firefighter/paramedics to support the peak time demands when volunteers are typically not available.
 Fire code enforcement is handled by a part-time fire inspector working under the direction of the Fire Chief.

-The Department fleet consists of a 1500 Gallons-Per-Minute (GPM) Compressed Air Foam System (CAFS) pumper, a 1200 GPM rescue/pumper, a 93-foot aerial platform, and an 1800 gallon tanker.
-Additional apparatus consists of two advanced life support ambulances and one staff vehicle.
+The Department fleet consists of a 1500 Gallons-Per-Minute (GPM) Compressed Air Foam System (CAFS) pumper, a 1200 GPM rescue/pumper, a 93-foot aerial platform, and an 2000 gallon tanker.
+Additional apparatus consists of two advanced life support ambulances with power cots, grass truck, UTV and one staff vehicle.

 2015 Station Replacement Feasibility Study: